google-ai-edge/ai-edge-torch/ai_edge_torch/generative/README.md

 Please refer to [quantization documentation](quantize/README.md) for more details.

-### Convert PyTorch LLM to a TFLite model
+### Convert PyTorch LLM to a LiteRT model

-Once you re-author the model and validate its numerical accuracy, you can convert the `nn.Module` to TFLite format.
+Once you re-author the model and validate its numerical accuracy, you can convert the `nn.Module` to LiteRT format.
 Usually for LLMs, there are two entry functions (signatures) we can export: `prefill` and `decode`.
 Those two signatures only differ in the shape of arguments.

 For example, in the `generative/examples/test_models/toy_model_with_kv_cache.py`, you can define inputs for both signatures: